fivetran/terraform-provider-fivetran/docs/resources/connector_schema_config.md

 - All new non system-enabled tables/schemas would be disabled once captured by connector on sync
 - All new non system-enabled columns inside enabled tables (including system enabled-tables) would be enabled once captured by connector on sync

+### Locked table columns management

-You can't manage Core-table enablement, but you can manage its non-locked columns:
+You can't manage Core-table enablement, but you can manage its non-locked columns.
+For example your schema `schema_name` has Core-table `system_locked_table` that can't be disabled and you want to disable one of its columns named `columns_name`:

 ```hcl
 resource "fivetran_connector_schema_config" "schema" {